HEROES: Unreal Engine-based Human and Emergency Robot Operation Education System: Introduction

 \section{Introduction}

 Mass Casualty Incidents (MCIs) are scenarios that can benefit heavily from the intricate integration of mobile robots in traditional human workflows involving first responders given the scale of such scenarios \cite{Habib2010Robot, Tadokoro2013Disaster}.
-The nature of such incidents causes emergency service resources- human or equipment, to be overwhelmed through a sheer difference in numbers.
+The nature of such incidents causes emergency service resources- human or equipment- to be overwhelmed by the sheer difference in numbers.
 These scenarios are often not limited to a difference in victims and service providers, but may also comprise situations where a single interaction requires dedicated human involvement, often derived from a pool of limited human resources.
-One of the prime examples of this is the concept of Urban Search and Rescue.
-This activity requires the deployment of a large number of resources to provide emergency services to a possibly smaller group.
-This creates obstacles in the proper delivery of such services.
-Furthermore, as the component of the Search yields results, resources must be diverted to the Rescue and treatment of individuals, i.e., primary triage, which diverts resources away from searching for more victims.